bimal66215/LMS/README.md

 ## **LMS(Log Management System)**

-<font color="DarkOliveGreen">Suggestion: <br><br>
+**Suggestion**: <br>
--Used POSTMAN in the below Explanation.
-Please use POSTMAN to send requests and view Responses.</font>
+- Used POSTMAN in the below Explanation.
+Please use POSTMAN to send requests and view Responses.

-<font color="DarkOliveGreen">-Use the Log file present in the Sample_log directory to test, OR, create a test case in the same format</font>
+- Use the Log file present in the Sample_log directory to test, OR, create a test case in the same format

+**Note**: <br>
-<font color="DarkKhaki">This API can be used in Two Ways:
+This API can be used in Two Ways:

 - Directly while logging in the Application, we just need to pass the 'severity', 'app_name', 'type', 'message' values in the Form Data or in a Json format along with the Post Request
 - You can Upload already populated Log File.
-File can be uploaded to the endpoint '/log_api/'.</font>
+File can be uploaded to the endpoint '/log_api/'.

 **1.** Provide the MYSQL db connection details: